labarba/pyexafmm-cise/README.md

 - Data structures required, morton representation, (linear) adaptive octree.
 - Optimisations required for practical implementations, requirement to cache and store operators, quickly lookup (precomputed) operators, avoid redundant calculation (transfer vectors).
 - Peculiarities of our FMM in order to achieve performance: rSVD compression of M2L, stability from ncheck_points > nequivalent_points.
 Why they help, and how they work - what is the impact on speed and accuracy.
+- Some kind of overview of rSVD

+Figures:
+- FMM Tree/algorithm diagram
+- Algorithm structure (table? similar to Lashuk)
+- Illustration of the interaction lists in 2D
+- List of definitions of interaction lists
+- Maybe an illustration of rsvd?

 ### 1.3 Numba and CuPy
 - Introduction to Numba, and how it can be useful for scientific computing - JIT compilation, interoperability with cupy/numpy data structures.